 Each of the Non-Executive Directors has been appointed pursuant to the terms of a Non-Executive Appointment Letter.
 Each appointment is for an initial term of three years, is subject to election by the Company's shareholders at the first AGM following appointment and to re-election at any subsequent AGM at which either the Constitution of the Company requires, or the Board of the Company resolves, that the Non-Executive Director stand for re-election.
-All Directors offered themselves for re-election at Malin's 2023 AGM and were duly re-elected.
+All Directors offered themselves for re-election at Malin's 2024 AGM and were duly re-elected.

 Non-Executive Directors are typically expected to serve two three-year terms but may be invited by the Board to serve for an additional period.
-Mr Liam Daniel has served three three-year terms, having originally been appointed ahead of the Company's listing in March 2015, and has been invited by the Board to serve for an additional term.
-Mr Jean-Michel Cosséry and Mr Rudy Mareel will have each served two three-year terms in mid-2024 and have been invited by the Board to each serve for an additional term.
+Mr Liam Daniel has served three three-year terms, having originally been appointed ahead of the Company's listing in March 2015, and was invited by the Board to serve for an additional term commencing in 2024.
+Mr Jean-Michel Cosséry and Mr Rudy Mareel each served two three-year terms, having originally been appointed to the Board in July 2018, and each was invited by the Board to serve for an additional term.
 Given the lean infrastructure under which the Company operates and taking into account the size and stage of development of the Company, the Board considers this to be in the best interests of the Company and shareholders.
 Non-Executive Directors are not entitled to any compensation in the event of loss of office.